 There is a series of lectures (including guest lectures) which contain the content for the exam.
-There is a mini-test each week to test your understanding.
 There are three practical assignments.

 For the date, time and location of the exam, refer to the education page.